Find your Tennessee Sports Betting Site Here

 Gambling in Tennessee

 Sports betting is now legal in Tennessee.
-The state hopes to launch betting (online or mobile-only) by the start of the 2020 NFL season.
+The state launched betting (online or mobile-only) at the start of the 2020 NFL season.

 No Casinos in the Volunteer State